 Defective Premises Compensation Claims

-If you have suffered an injury caused by a hazard in a poorly maintained or constructed building, you may be entitled to claim damages for your injuries and expenses.
+Have you have suffered an injury caused by a hazard in a poorly maintained or constructed building?
+You may be entitled to make a defective premises compensation claim.

 A Defective Premises Claim could include: